 When you stop and think about how many aspects of life your credit score impacts, it can be very surprising.
 It can catch some people off guard when they fill out a rental application for a new apartment, and the landlord or property manager runs a credit check.
 So, if a property management company needs to check your credit report before leasing an apartment to you, does that mean rent payments affect your credit score?

-Although rent payments are not typically included on a consumer’s credit report, there are instances in which rent will impact your credit score.
 We will break down how the credit reporting system works and in what circumstances rent could affect your credit, along with ways to use on-time rent payments to your advantage.

 The Three Major Credit Bureaus